archivesspace/archivesspace/docs/slate/source/index.md

 	Integer id -- The ID of the record

-	String limit_to -- An Archival Object URI or 'root'
+	String limit_to (Optional) -- An Archival Object URI or 'root'

 	Integer repo_id -- The Repository ID -- The Repository must exist